azsteinb/BetterFileLocks/README.md

 + Easy to declare default global bflock table can be enabled by simply running INIT_B_FLOCK(); at the start of your program.
 + Easy to deconstruct by simply running DECONSTRUCT_B_FLOCK(); at the end of your program.

+## To-do
++ Add support to table files based on file descriptors instead of file-name.
+The difficulty with this is keeping track of closed files.
+Might add more for the user to do.
++ In most use cases, such as a server returning files, the file names will be known anyway, but this is definitely not always the case.
+I will figure out an alternative.

 ## Examples

 ### Example 1: